Lop010/ScoreSaberWidget-Lop01-s-Edit/README.md

 # ScoreSaberWidget
-ScoreSaber Scriptable widget for iOS that shows a selected player's stats
+ScoreSaber Scriptable widget for iOS that shows a selected player's stats and top or latest play.
+(Latest play file coming soon)

 To set things up:
 - Add a Scriptable widget to your homescreen (the large size)